anatilla/yap-json/README.md

 yap-json
 ========

-A library to easily convert Prolog terms in JSON.
+A library for easy convertion of Prolog terms in JSON.

 This library is adapted for <a href="http://www.dcc.fc.up.pt/~vsc/Yap/"> YAP </a>
 and is based on the original work made by <a href="https://github.com/khueue"> Sebastian Lundstr�m </a>.